cipher1x1/write-ups/HackTheBox/Challenges/CryptOfTheDead.md

 ### Key Findings

-From these strings, I determined that:
+From these strings I extracted, I determined that:
 - The program was written in CPP and compiled with GCC 14.2.1
-- ChaCha20 encryption** was being used
+- ChaCha20 encryption was being used
 - A hardcoded encryption key was present: `BRAAAAAAAAAAAAAAAAAAAAAAAAAINS!!`
 - Files receive a `.undead` extension after encryption